davidfoord1/rstudiovim/README.md

 ```

-You can then execute all the commands in the file with
+You can then execute all the commands in the file with one function call and
-one function call and they will persist for the RStudio session.
-Then by
+they will persist for the RStudio session.
+Then you execute these commands at
-having the package execute these commands at the start of every RStudio session
-with the following in your
+the start of every RStudio session with the following in your
 [`.Rprofile`](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/Startup):

 ```r